YangLabHKUST/MR-APSS/README.md

 We provide an example R code in "MR-APSS/example" for performing MR analysis with the other five MR methods (IVW, Egger, MRMix, RAPS, and CAUSE).

 # Reproducibility (in progress)
-We applied MR-APSS and nine existing summry-level MR methods to: (1) test the causal effects of 26 traits on five negative control outcomes (Tanning, Hair color: black, Hair color: blonde; Hair color: dark brown; Hair color: light brown)(130 trait pairs); (2) infer causal relationships between the 26 complex traits (650 trait pairs).
+We applied MR-APSS and nine existing summary-level MR methods to (1) test the causal effects of 26 traits on five negative control outcomes (Tanning, Hair color: black, Hair color: blonde; Hair color: dark brown; Hair color: light brown)(130 trait pairs); (2) infer causal relationships between the 26 complex traits (650 trait pairs).
 In total, there are 780 trait pairs analyzed.
-We provide the [sources codes](https://github.com/YangLabHKUST/MRAPSS_RealDataAnalysis_reproduce) for replicating the real data analysis results in the MR-APSS paper.
+We provide [sources codes](https://github.com/YangLabHKUST/MRAPSS_RealDataAnalysis_reproduce) for replicating the real data analysis results in the MR-APSS paper.

 **Data download:**
 [Table of GWAS sources](https://github.com/YangLabHKUST/MRAPSS_RealDataAnalysis_reproduce/blob/master/GWAS_26and5_source.csv); [data].